 Fortis College students are expected to wear their Fortis College picture identification badge while on campus or on externship/clinical sites at all times.

-Students are issued a minimum of two uniform scrub sets for allied health and nursing programs and two uniform shirts for trade programs.
+Students are issued a minimum of two uniform scrub sets for allied health programs and two uniform shirts for the trade program.

 The following standards apply to allied health programs: